-Our first section will focus on North Sydney, which is essentially everything north of the Sydney Harbour Bridge running all the way to the tip of the Northern Beaches peninsula.
+Our first section will focus on Sydney’s northern beaches, which is essentially everything north of the Sydney Harbour Bridge running all the way to the tip of the Northern Beaches peninsula.

-This includes the famous Manly Beach, with its own ferry wharf so you can easily access it from the city.
+This includes the Palm Beach, Shelly Beach, and the famous Manly Beach with its own ferry wharf so you can easily access it from the city.

 - Suburb: Balmoral